lbenbaccar/lbenbaccar/README.md

 # Hi there, I'm Lilia 👋

 My name is Lilia BEN BACCAR, I'm a MS Data Science student at ENSAE in Paris.
-I'm also graduated ESILV in Computer Science, Data and Artificial Intelligence.
+I'm also graduated from ESILV in Computer Science, Data and Artificial Intelligence.

 * 🔭 I’m currently working on several projets:
   * Neural Style Transfer project using CNN